jcolag/entropy-arbitrage/2020-03-02-bicker-clean.md

 ### I Told Me So

 That said, I believe I've validated my hypothesis that there isn't a *bad* time to add automated testing to a project, just times that aren't quite as useful.
-That is, had I started Bicker as a [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) project, I'm certain that many of the bugs I've had to stop and fix would have been caught immediately instead of weeks after the code changed.
+That is, had I started Bicker as a {% wiki Test-driven_development|test-driven development|en %} project, I'm certain that many of the bugs I've had to stop and fix would have been caught immediately instead of weeks after the code changed.
 That would have been better than adding the tests now and leading development with tests from now on, but the current state is still decent.

 Leading with tests also would have kept the code more maintainable, as opposed to the tangled mess that is the formatting code.